canmom/canmom.github.io/fiction/lunarians.md

 Sokee has enjoyed, by Albion's standards, a relative degree of peace.
 Its treacherous mountains, sparse plateaus and carefully cultivated reputation for fanaticism have dissuaded most would-be invaders.
 This autarky brings with it a certain pride.

 Moreover, in Sokee, the Lunarites were... almost accepted.
-We had *monasteries*.
+We had *abbeys*.
 It's not like we ran the place, in Sokee we were just one sect in a hundred, but they didn't have that same fear that Lunarites carried with us everywhere else.
 In Jian, I used to think Sokee must be like a little glimpse of the coming Heaven.

 Well, in Sokee, if they had one thing to talk about, it was *religion*.
-I never knew that there were so many different ways to be a Lunarite.
+I never knew that they had so many different ways to be a Lunarist.
 I'd try to explain some clear, mathematical point about spaceflight, and find that my words made me a Sevener, or an Post-Antivacuuist, or some other abstruse thing.
 And there would go the lesson.
 It was maddening.
 We were *already on the Moon*.
 What did any of that matter?

 I don't want you to think we didn't try.
-Either to pull them back to Lunar soil, or to understand where they were coming from.
+Either to pull them back down to Lunar soil, or to understand where they were coming from.
 We were here to build a true and lasting peace.
 The Sokee Lunarites had thought more about how to do it than any of us, we thought, we had better listen.
 And, don't get me wrong---they were brilliant.
 Quick as a fish, talented engineers.
 At its best, sharing our secrets with those Sokee kids really was divine.
 A way for Jian to live on, I thought.

 But...